-McLaughlin Youth Center provides short-term and long-term residential care for institutionalized delinquent adolescents throughout the State of Alaska.
-The Anchorage School District administers a comprehensive educational program for McLaughlin residents.
-Students receive instruction in the core academic areas, as well as physical education, technology, and vocational studies.
+McLaughlin School under the Anchorage School District, provides a comprehensive educational program for McLaughlin students who receive instruction in the core academic areas, as well as physical education, technology, and vocational studies.

 Polaris K-12 School

 Polaris K-12 School is Anchorage's only brick and mortar school to have all grade levels from kindergarten to the senior year of high school.
 As an ASD alternative program, we differ in educational philosophy, grade level organization, student evaluation, curriculum, instructional methods, and student involvement.
 Our program is characterized by curricular innovation along with basic skills development and allows for an integrated curriculum and multi-age group learning based on student interests, needs, and developmental levels.
 Students are participants in creating a rigorous curriculum that exposes them to 21st century skills, learning traditional academic standards, developing civic responsibilities and policies, while also meeting their personal educational interests.
 Our program is for students, parents/guardians and teachers who want an emphasis on self-directed learning and active participation in community.